Oddly, one of the best ways to find answers to pressing questions about your business is when an employee is leaving.

 - Prepare emotionally.
 Every employee handles an exit interview differently, depending on their personality and how they feel about your business.
 Remember, it’s not personal.
 Be patient, even if the employee can’t provide the detail you want.
 This is a time for you to listen, not argue and be defensive.
-If you find yourself struggling with any of these, focus on taking excellent notes to fill in the gaps of where your patience is running short, your feelings are getting in the way, or you are tempted to interrupt.

 - Don’t use a direct supervisor.
 Find someone from HR, or another supervisor to give the interview, and not the employee’s immediate supervisor.